-A couple of weeks ago I stumbled my way into a large group discussion.
+A couple of weeks ago, I found myself in a large group discussion.
 Thinking I was in a group of like-minded people, I was surprised to see the conversation quickly shift to a predominant focus on wealth creation, wealth-building, and monetization.

 There’s nothing wrong with wealth creation and, as an entrepreneur, I understand that monetization is not only desirable, but necessary.

 But money is not the end, and when it’s made the end – or, the primary conversation point turns to making more of it – things quickly get off track.
-After the conversation had ended, many of those involved reached out to me in order to express how put off they were.
+After the conversation had ended, some others in the discussion confided in me how put off they’d been.
 They felt like they were constantly being sold by others.
 They felt as though they had been pulled into a money-making scheme.
 They lost trust in the host and that he had their best interest in mind.

 Wealth is an abundance of what is truly valuable.
 In many regards, money is valuable, in many others, it’s truly not.

 True wealth is greater than money.
 In fact, money doesn’t make you wealthy at all.
 Money can support your wealth, but it can’t create it and it may even take it away.

 Values are those things in our lives that are core to our being.
 We believe that they are foundational, goods in and of themselves.
 Regardless of the ramifications, we adhere to them.
 True wealth provides the freedom to live our values consistently.

 We can allow ourselves to be defined by others, by ourselves, or by our very nature.
 But who we are is really the only thing we have in life.
 True wealth allows us to be who we are, who we are called to be, and who we want to become.
 It gives us the freedom to be ourselves.